0nix/ggj21/twine/ending7.md

 "I'm telling you, I'm not guilty!
 I've done nothing!
 No!
 No!
 Please, no!"
 The voice mewls.

-"You will follow protocol, traitor, or so help me God you're going to wish for the firing squad when I'm done with you!"
+"You will follow protocol, traitor, or so help me God you're going to wish for the firing squad after I'm done with you!"
 Another voice, a gruffer one, responds from the inside of the tower.

 "Please no I-" you hear the pleading voice cry out before being interrupted by the sound of a swinging pistol.